Should I Let My Teen Daughter Get a Tattoo? AITA for Saying No at 16?

 Comment from u/pizza_lover87

 While parents may feel justified in their concerns, it’s essential to approach these conversations with empathy and understanding.
-Instead of simply admonishing their choices, parents should engage in open dialogues that encourage teenagers to reflect on their actions.
-By framing decisions within the context of both creativity and responsibility, parents can help guide their children towards making more informed choices, fostering a supportive environment where learning from mistakes becomes part of the growth process.
+Dr. Tina Payne Bryson, a child development expert, advises that "open dialogues that encourage teenagers to reflect on their actions can foster a supportive environment."
+By framing decisions within the context of both creativity and responsibility, parents can help guide their children toward making more informed choices, allowing them to learn from their mistakes as part of their growth process.

 Comment from u/JellyBeanDreams